Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 *************
 Miscellaneous
 *************

-**Note**: Operating system updates are not supported due to specific kernel dependencies.

 If you have a firewall between the OVA and the rest of your infrastructure, including but not limited to S3 clients, web browser, and so on, ensure that the  ports mentioned below are open to provide access to OVA.